NCEA Level 3 Classical Studies 301

 Term 2

-Internal AS 91397: Demonstrate understanding of significant ideology(ies) in the classical world (6 credits)
+Assessment: Internal AS 91398: Demonstrate understanding of the lasting influences of the classical world on other cultures across time (6 credits)

-Preparing for external AS 91394: Analyse ideas and values of the classical world.
+Assessment: Practice for external AS 91396: Analyse the impact of a significant historical figure on the classical world.

 Term 3